Ensembl/ensembl-website-help-and-docs/docs/about-ensembl/about-us/the-ensembl-project/the-ensembl-team.md

 ### Metazoa

-Responsible for importing community annotation of invertebrate genomes.
+Responsible for importing community annotation of invertebrate genomes, generation of new genome assemblies and annotations (African Cassava Whitefly, Infravec2),  and providing EBI's contribution to the VEuPathDB eukaryotic pathogen and vector database.

 ### WormBase/AGR